-14. We will always try to fish after a MBTU Project i.e. Saluda River Cleanup and the MBTU Culvert Survey projects.
+13. We will always try to fish after a MBTU Project i.e. Saluda River Cleanup.

 Get a free copy of South Carolina TROUT FISHING handbook.
 You can pick one up at the nearest DNR office.
 Also, pick up a copy of the Wildlife Management Area Map #1.
 (WMAM).
 DNR has maps that cover the entire state but Area 1 map includes everything Greenville west to Georgia Tugaloo River and Chattooga River, North to the North Carolina state line and east to highway 14 Landrum.
 You can use the DNR book and the WMAM together to find numerous places to fish.